OokTech/TW5-Bob/README.md

 # TW5-MultiUser

-BIG DISCLAMER OF DOOM - THIS IS IN BETA, ONLY I HAVE TESTED THIS.
-EXPECT BUGS.
-IT SHOULDN'T MAKE YOUR COMPUTER EXPLODE BUT THEN AGAIN IT MAY.
+BIG DISCLAMER OF DOOM - Back up your data.
+Do it.
+This has been tested but there may be bugs that I don't know about.

 This plugin is only usable on the node version of tiddlywiki.
 The plugin includes the npm modules ip and ws, these are included in the plugin so you don't need to install them separately.